Caring from afar by Rebecca Fuller

 She has a tablet, so I have managed to teach her how to receive photographs.
 I send her pictures of my bedroom; my surroundings and random cuddly teddies.
 She has been lighting up at seeing them and now my younger brother has given her an old iPhone which I can FaceTime her on.
 This makes such a difference, especially as she has never turned an actual computer on before and I think it helps to reduce her loneliness.

 She lives in a very rural location so getting groceries to her has been particularly difficult, however, there is a lovely local shop that is going to deliver her some bits.
 Hooray!
 I have also contacted many local services to see what we can do to help her get more essentials and many have declined due to her location, however, I will continue my search.
-I actually requested ideas from the wonderful Twitter community and so many lovely people responded with really helpful ideas, so I’m really touched and grateful for that…and it just re-emphasises that people truly are wonderful.
+I actually requested ideas from the wonderful Twitter community and so many lovely people responded with really helpful ideas, so I’m really touched and grateful for that.
+It just re-emphasises that people truly are wonderful.

 Another thing I have found really helpful is the post office being open (sounds silly) but that is a life saver right now.
-I have sent mum endless hand sanitizers, soap, face masks, a teddy, a hoover … I’m sure there will be more things to come so I am really pleased that I am able to do that.
+I have sent mum endless hand sanitizers, soap, face masks, a teddy, a hoover and I’m sure there will be more things to come so I am really pleased that I am able to do that.

 Lastly, to try and maintain some escapism from everything that is going on and the heightened stress regarding mum, I have opted to attempting to read a lot more.
-I find getting lost in a book a great way to unwind so I highly recommend trying that…even if it is just a page or two.
+I find getting lost in a book a great way to unwind so I highly recommend trying that.
+Even if it is just a page or two.